PG1003/bitmap/reference.md

 ### `quantize( colors, n_colors )`

-Quantizes the colors in the table `colors` to a total of `n_colors` using the median cut algoritm.
+Quantizes the colors in the table `colors` to a total of `n_colors` using the median cut algorithm.
 A table with a maximum of `n_colors` quantized is returned.
 Less colors are returned when the image doesn't contain `n_colors`.